Mary Jane Watson: Exiles

 In Exiles, Mary Jane is Spider-Woman, a member of the Avengers.
 Mary Jane is a lesbian who fell in love with the reality-hopping Mariko Yashida, the ill-fated Exiles member Sunfire.
 The two enjoy a romantic relationship, albeit one interrupted by Sunfire's dimensional jumping responsibilities.
 The main threat these Avengers face is Phalanx-versions of most of their friends and millions of innocent humans.
 Sunfire manages to return to Mary-Jane for some time, although none of their friends know how long this will be.
 They resolve to enjoy whatever time they have left, which ends when dimensional energies snatch Sunfire away again during an almost shared bath.

 House of M

 The 2005 House of M crossover series version of Mary Jane is a world-famous actress, and she is one of the few humans that the mutant population likes.
 She has co-starred in movies with Spider-Man, who has led the mutant population to believe that he is a mutant, when in fact he is not.
 In her latest movie, she plays Spider-Man's real-life wife, Gwen Stacy.
 Mary Jane is also in a relationship with Tony Stark and also there were rumours circulating in the newspaper that they are married secretly.

+Incredible Hercules

+In alternate universe where the Amazonia conquered the world and the females became the dominant gender, Mary Jane was a female version of Spider-Man wearing an identical costume to Spider-Girl and was part of the Avengers, which consisted of Spider-Woman (Mary Jane), Ms. Fantastic (Sue Storm), White Phoenix (Jean Grey) and Wolverine (Laura Kinney).

+Infinity Wars

+During the "Infinity Wars" storyline when the universe was folded in half, Mary Jane is fused with Marlene Alraune.
+She is the assistant of Peter Spector (Arachknight), who is the CEO of his company.
+Sometimes she aids him in some occasions, since she knows his secret identity.

+King-Sized Spider-Man Summer Special

+Mary-Jane plays a starring role in Un-Enchanted Evening, a 23-page out-of-continuity short story in the King-Sized Spider-Man Summer Special.
+In the tale, MJ and her friends Millie the Model and Patsy Walker accidentally end up in the middle of a plot by Enchantress to kidnap and brainwash Clea, She-Hulk, Jean Grey, Scarlet Witch, and Patsy, turning them into her personal army.
+In the final confrontation between the heroines and Enchantress, MJ and Millie save the day when they distract her long enough for Clea to magically bind and gag her, effectively neutralizing her spell-casting abilities.